flectra-hq/flectra/doc/reference/orm.rst

 Date(time) Fields
 '''''''''''''''''

-:class:`Dates <odoo.fields.Date>` and :class:`Datetimes <odoo.fields.Datetime>`
+:class:`Dates <flectra.fields.Date>` and :class:`Datetimes <flectra.fields.Datetime>`
 are very important fields in any kind of business application.
-Their misuse can create invisible yet painful bugs, this section aims to provide Odoo developers with the knowledge required to avoid misusing these fields.
+Their misuse can create invisible yet painful bugs, this section aims to provide Flectra developers with the knowledge required to avoid misusing these fields.

 When assigning a value to a Date/Datetime field, the following options are valid: